saniyaismail/VR_Assignment1_Saniya-Ismail_IMT2022128/README.md

 ## Observations:

-- The method works well for detecting and segmenting coins that are **not overlapping**.
-- In cases of **significant overlap**, some coins may be merged as a single object.
+- In cases where there is **uneven lighting**, some coins may not be detected properly due to inconsistent contour detection.